 – For a star Delta transformer.
 L g fault on the star side will be seen as L L fault on the Delta side.
 If no grounding TRF is on the delta side no earth fault will rise, But the Hv star side will operate on the earth fault.

-– No I was asking for earth fault current on lv side delta configuration
+– No I was asking for earth fault current on the lv side delta configuration

 – Yes.
-In LV side earth fault relay will not operate
+On the LV side, earth fault relay will not operate

 – Y is it so?

 – Line to ground fault on the star side will be reflected as the line-to-line fault on the Delta side.
 Zero seq currents will not flow on the Delta side.
 Zero sequence y it will not flow on delta side?

 – How will it flow if no ground connection is there?

 – My question was there is a single line to ground fault in delta side secondary so if the relay is there for earth fault protection.
 Then also it will not trip because the current will not have any return path. why it is not possible to see the earth fault current by relay on the delta side?

 – Because there is no return earth path in delta formation.
 For the earth fault current to flow there should be an earth current return connection.
 In auto Transformer or Star winding mostly we have open Delta which reduces or circulates fault current.
 When earth fault occurs star side phase that reflected current circulates internally among phase windings and will not enter inline terminals of delta connected windings.
 Hence it will not be detected.
 For that open delta, protection is one solution.